russell-archer/StoreHelper/README.md

 ![](./readme-assets/StoreHelperDemo22.gif)

 # What Products has the user purchased?
-Everything seems to be working well.
-However, what happens if we quit and restart the app.
+What happens if we quit and restart the demo app?
 How do we know what purchases the user has previously made?

 If you stop and re-run the app you'll see that without any work on our part it seems to remember what's been purchased.
 This is because the UI calls `StoreHelper.isPurchased(product:)` for each product when it's displayed.
-This checks the `StoreKit2` `Transaction.currentEntitlement(for:)` property to get a list of transactions for the user.
-This includes non-consumable in-app purchases and active subscriptions.
+This checks `Transaction.currentEntitlement(for:)` to get a list of transactions for the user.
+This supports both non-consumable in-app purchases and active subscriptions.

-But hang on a minute, isn't there a potential problem here?
-Doesn't `StoreKit2` have to check with the App Store to confirm a user's transactions and entitlements?
-What happens when the network is unavailable and the App Store can't be reached?
-In that case, do we need to have some kind of "backup" collection of purchases (product ids) that gets persisted and can be used when the App Store's not available?
+But there is a potential (and non-obvious) problem here. `StoreKit2` has to check a user's transactions and entitlements.
+To do this it seems to require a connection to the App Store **and** availability of the App Store-issued receipt (see below).
+But what happens when the network is unavailable and the App Store can't be reached?
+Does it simply rely on the receipt (which is what I expected)?

-# Use the Receipt, Luke
-Happily, we don't need a backup collection of purchased product ids because we can always refer to the single source of truth: the **receipt** issued by the App Store, which is stored *on the device* in the app's **main bundle**.
+In my testing of production apps that use `StoreHelper` I found that under certain circumstances (see below), if there's no network connection `StoreKit2` will fail to recognize previously purchased products.
+I was puzzled by this, because there should always be a **receipt** issued by the App Store, stored *on the device* in the app's **main bundle**.
 The receipt contains a complete record of a user's in-app purchase history for that app.

 When an app is installed (or re-installed) the App Store issues a receipt at the same time which *includes any previous transactions*.
 That is, purchases made by the user previously on the same device, or purchases made on another device belonging to the same user (i.e. using the same Apple ID).
 This is a change from how things worked previously with `StoreKit1` where, in order to sync with the App Store and receive an up-to-date receipt, the user would have to "restore" previous purchases.
 With `StoreKit2`, users don't need to restore previous transactions when your app is installed/reinstalled.

+# Network connectivity issues
+I have found that if you have:

+- made purchases, and
+- the app has **not** been closed (quit), then
+- you lose connectivity
+- `StoreKit2` will use the receipt to successfully check for previous purchases

+However:

+- if you have made purchases, and
+- the app **has** been closed (quit) , then
+- you lose connectivity
+- `StoreKit2` will NOT use the receipt to check for purchases and all checks for purchases fail

+Given the potential for unhappy customers, StoreHelper includes "fallback" collection of purchases (product ids) that gets persisted and can be used as a backup when the App Store's not available.

+# The Receipt
+The main differences between `StoreKit1` and `StoreKit2` receipts are:

 - `StoreKit1`
 	- The receipt is a **signed** and **encrypted file**